benmccormick/benmccormick.github.io/src/pages/posts/2019/architecture-concerns.md

 **TL;DR**

 - **Architecture is about decisions that are important and hard to change, with a goal of improving the efficiency of a project**
-- **Front End architecture is concerned with the areas of Ease of Change, Security, Accessibility, Reliability, Performance and Capability**
+- **Front End architecture is often concerned with the areas of Ease of Change, Security, Accessibility, Reliability, Performance and Capability**